About Us

 Foundation

 CuraVac was founded in 2002 by Dr. Stéphane Huberty, a Belgian medical doctor who suffered from Myasthenia Gravis.
 Soon after, the company acquired the complementary peptide patent, raised funds and got organized as a management company at the center of a network of collaborations and sub-contracting companies.
-The original discoverer of the vaccine production technique, Professor J. Edwin Blalock also joined CuraVac as a consultant.
+The original discoverer of the complementary peptides molecular concept of the Active Targeted Therapy, Professor J. Edwin Blalock also joined CuraVac as a consultant.

 This site is registered on wpml.org as a development site.